 A teacher of writing, a compulsive consumer of books, and a champion of quality comma use, I relish the chance to collaborate with clients, designers, and developers to ensure the copy works.

-If you are looking for the snarky or the scholarly, looking to attract clients or attract attention, you'll need good copy.
+If you are looking for the snarky or the scholarly, looking to attract clients or attract attention, you'll need copy.
 Great copy reflects the mission of the client and plays nicely with design.
-Whether print or online, I can craft a body of text that makes sense with what you want to say and the space you have to say it.
+The best copy, well, it feels like home.
+First-steps-naming to brand-building-blogs, websites to pretty packaging, I can craft text that makes sense with what you want to say and the space you have to say it.

 Putting your words out into the world can be intimidating.
-Even the best ideas can become mired in poor editing.
-My approach is fresh eyes on your content with your voice and mission in mind.
-Bring me what you've got and I'll give it a polish till it shines.
+Even the very best ideas can become mired in poor editing.
+My approach is fresh eyes on your content (wherever it lives) with your voice and mission in mind.
+Bring me what you've got and I'll give it a polish till it shines and help build a cohesive voice for your message.
 Let's talk editing, fact-checking, proofreading, and more.

 Raised in a haiku-loving home, I appreciate the art of brevity.
-I can help you find your voice on Twitter, Facebook, and whatever comes next.
-(And that was exactly 140 characters.)
-A one-time review or an ongoing collaboration can unify your image and message.
-If you need help managing your social media life, I'm your gal.
+I can help you find your voice on Twitter, Facebook, or whatever comes next.
+(And that, my friends, was exactly 140 characters.)
+A one-time review or an ongoing editorial collaboration can set you up to actually write that blog or unify your image, message, and approach.
+Need help mapping out your social media life?
+I'm your gal.

 tala bee kids